Netanyahu celebrates US settlement decision in West Bank

 “I think it is a great day for the state of Israel and an achievement that will remain for decades,” he said.

+Later Tuesday, Netanyahu said the U.S. decision “gives us a once-in-a-lifetime opportunity” to annex the Jordan Valley, an area in the West Bank seen as the breadbasket of a Palestinian state.
+In a video, he called on his political rivals, with whom he is currently in coalition talks, to form a unity government and make annexing the area its first priority.

+Netanyahu has previously vowed to annex the area, a move that would swallow up most of the West Bank territory sought by the Palestinians, leaving them with little more than isolated enclaves.
+Israel sees the territory as a security asset.

-The Palestinians, who claim the West Bank as part of a future state, and other countries say the move undercuts any chances of a broader peace deal.
+The Palestinians, who claim the West Bank as part of a future state, condemned the U.S. decision.
+They and other countries said the move undercuts any chances of a broader peace deal.

 The Palestinians and the international community say that settlements are illegal and prevent the establishment of a Palestinian state.
 Israel says the fate of the settlements should be determined in negotiations.